Senator for life: Burundi

+In Burundi, former presidents of the Republic served in the Senate for life until 2018 constitutional reform.

 Canada

 In a manner reminiscent of the British House of Lords, members of the Canadian Senate were appointed for life.
 Since the Constitution Act, 1965, however, senators must retire upon reaching the age of 75.
 Though senators appointed before the amendment were grandfathered in by the legislation, there are no longer any lifetime senators present in the Canadian Senate.
 Orville Howard Phillips, the last senator for life, resigned his seat in 1999.

 France

 In France, during the Third Republic, the Senate was composed of 300 members, 75 of which were inamovible ("unremovable").
 Introduced in 1875, the status was abolished for new senators in 1884, but maintained for those already in office. Émile Deshayes de Marcère, the last surviving sénateur inamovible, died in 1918.
 Overall there had been 116 lifetime senators.

 In 2005, there was questioning about the status of former presidents of the Republic.
 According to the constitution of the Fifth Republic, former presidents are de jure members of the Constitutional Council, which poses a problem of possible partiality.
 Some members of Parliament and commentators suggested that it should be replaced by a life membership in the Senate.
 This proposal was, however, not enacted.